 You don’t take breaks or allow for stillness.

-We have this idea that once we get started we have to hammer and HAMMER until we pass out.
+We have this idea that once we get started we have to hammer and HAMMER into her vagina until we pass out.

 Savor the moment!
 Go get a glass of water.
 Change locations or positions.
 Change the music.
 Change the lights.
 Take breaks – breathe, gaze into each other’s eyes, cuddle, and THEN you can get back in the moment.